 - a.
-The meeting to elect the Mayor will be held: - i. after the fourth Saturday in October but not later than 30 year; or - ii. if under subsection (d), the Mayor is elected for a term of 2 years, the next mayoral election is 2 years after the fourth Saturday in October, but not later than 30 November last Saturday in November but not later than 31 December in the second year after the election; or - iii. as soon as possible after any vacancy in the office of Mayor occurs. - b.
+The meeting to elect the Mayor will be held: - after the fourth Saturday in October but not later than 30 November in each year: or - ii. if under subsection (d), the Mayor is elected for a term of 2 years, the next mayoral election is 2 years after the fourth Saturday in October, but not later than 30 November in the second year after the election; or - iii. as soon as possible after any vacancy in the office of Mayor occurs. - b.
 The meeting to elect the Mayor is a Special Meeting of Council, known as the Statutory Meeting and must be open to members of the public. - c.
-The agenda for the meeting to elect the Mayor may include: - i.
-The taking of the oath of office and the declaration to abide by the Councillor Code of Conduct by each Councillor, under Section 63 of the Act; - ii.
-The fixing of allowances for the Mayor and Councillors under Section 74 of the Act; and - iii.
+The agenda for the meeting to elect the Mayor may include: - The taking of the oath of office and the declaration to abide by the Councillor Code of Conduct by each Councillor, in accordance with Act; - ii.
+The fixing of allowances for the Mayor and Councillors, in accordance with Act; and - iii.
 The appointment of Councillor representatives to various bodies. - d.
 Council may resolve to elect the Mayor for a term of 2 years at the Special Meeting of Council prior to nominations being called for by the Temporary Chair.
 If no such resolution is passed the term of the Mayor remains at 1 year. - e.
 Council may by resolution agree to elect a Deputy Mayor. - f.
-The election of Deputy Mayor will take place immediately after the election of the Mayor.
+The election of Deputy Mayor will take place immediately after the election of the Mayor. - g.
+Any election by Council of a Deputy Mayor will follow the same procedure as that for the election of the Mayor.